-The Macallan Sherry Oak 18 is undoubtedly a great Scotch, but its luxurious setting means that it is overpriced as well.
+The Macallan is one of the top whisky brands in the market.
+The Macallan Sherry Oak 18 is undoubtedly a great Scotch, but its luxurious setting means that it is rather overpriced as well.
 Designed to be the perfect Scotch for non-Scotch drinkers, it is the doorway for consumers to experience the difference in the years taken to produce it.
 Despite its great features, it isn’t enough for the adventurous, but can be seen as a great gift for others.

 The 12 year old expression is the grand winner of the 2018 San Francisco World Spirits Competition, which is more than enough to portray its quality and value.
 Meant for satiating local fishing villages, the bottles are aged entirely in ex-bourbon barrels, which brings out a sweet and briny taste.